thinkingmachines/ml-tools/README.md

 # TM ML Tools

-Tools for ML work with Gooble Colab.
+Tools for ML work with Google Colab.
 Commonly used in conjunction with [TM Colab Enhancement Suite](https://github.com/thinkingmachines/colab-enhancement-suite).

 ## Features